rudyasho/sehatikopiweb/README.md

 # Sehati Kopi Digital

 This is a Next.js application for "Sehati Kopi Digital", a fictional Indonesian coffee house and roastery.
-The project was built entirely with an AI coding partner in Firebase Studio.
+The project was built entirely with an AI coding partner in Firebase Studio, demonstrating a modern, AI-assisted development workflow.

 ## Core Features